FredYenDesigns/mn_server_scripts/README.md

 2GigPermSwap
 Version: 0.0.0.1 Script for installing 2GB permanent swap file

-#todo learn how to make the script executable damn it all to to hell
+#todo learn how to make the script executable damn it all to hell
 #todo I really need to get a BTC donation address :facepalm:

 Experimental script, use at your own risk!!!